Nevenall/bookshelf-ghosting-the-edge/design.md

 # Design notes for Ghosting the Edge

-- style ordered lists
-- lists have a top/bottom margin that doesn't work with columns.

 I would like the rythmn of the sidebars to match better. something about the header margins.